akingscote/akingscote.github.io/_posts/2025-02-14-observability-in-a-nutshell.md

 To clarify:
 - Metrics - much the same as always
 - Logs - much the same, but supercharged!
-- Traces - new, detailed information, able to track a request across **distributed** systems
+- Traces - detailed information, able to track a request across **distributed** systems

 ## Instrumentation
 I'll keep this section brief, but essentially there are some automatic instrumentation capabilities, that bind into your existing network requests and add some more information.